-Of course no strategy game is complete without some sort of stat-building mechanic.
-Each character has a specialty depending on their weapon, and you are free to hone a certain aspect of their skill any way you want.
+Of course, no strategy game is complete without some stat-building mechanic.
+Each character has a specialty depending on their weapon, and you are free to hone a particular aspect of their skill any way you want.
 You can also give them items to wear, earning any bonuses that item may have.
 Everyone has the same set of qualities that can be increased, but each character class will dictate which quality works best with their abilities.

 Leveling up is also slightly different.
 Instead of relying on experience points, everyone must meet a certain number of kills before being eligible for promotion.
-Each promotion costs a specific number of renown, which are earned from battles.
-The kills requirement for ranking up is a subtle nod to the game’s lore, considering that Varls speak of confirmed kills as a way of indicating might.
+Each promotion costs a specific amount of renown, which is earned from battles.
+The kill requirement for ranking up is a subtle nod to the game’s lore, considering that Varls speak of confirmed kills as a way of indicating might.
 Ranking up is also the only way to improve certain qualities for each character; each rank up yields two upgrade points with no refunds.
 Once you commit to an upgrade, that’s it.

 When you’re not busy breaking Dredge armor, you’ll be busy tending to the health and well-being of everyone in your caravan.
 One-third of the game’s identity is a resource management game, making sure that you have enough renown to buy supplies and you have enough supplies to last until the next rest area.
 And yes, the same renown you use to rank your units up is the same renown you use as currency, so it’s always important to balance your usage early in the game.

 If the strategy battles and resource management make up two-thirds of the game, then the character interaction and decision making is the last third.
 This is also where the story takes center stage: your decisions help the narrative take shape.
 Your choices in conversations, no matter how casual or serious the moment, will determine who lives, who dies, and who tells your story.